anandu-n-r-j/Crack-detection-using-UAV-and-Image-Processing-techniques/README.md

 #### Image Processing

-- **Preprocessing**: Preprocess UAV-captured images to enhance quality and optimize for crack detection.
+- **Preprocessing**: Preprocess UAV-captured images to enhance quality and optimize for crack detection like denoising the images.
-- **Crack Detection**: Utilize image processing techniques such as edge detection and morphological operations for crack identification.
-- **Analysis**: Analyze detected cracks based on size, shape, and severity.

-#### Integration with UAV

-- **UAV Image Capture**: Integrate the image processing pipeline with UAVs for seamless data acquisition and analysis.
-- **Real-time Monitoring**: Implement real-time crack detection during UAV flights for immediate feedback to operators.

-### Additional Notes

-- Customize the image processing pipeline and parameters based on specific imaging conditions and infrastructure types.
-- Ensure proper calibration and alignment of UAV cameras for accurate image capture.
-- Experiment with different image processing algorithms and techniques to improve crack detection accuracy and efficiency.
+- **Crack Detection**: Detect the crack using CNN model and segment it using U-Net model.
+- **Analysis**: Find the width from the segmented image by contouring the image and then finding the distance between the opposite edge.
+- **Application**: Uploading the image in the application, then showing the results including detection,width measurement.
 ## Repository Structure

 - `README.md`: Overview and instructions for the project.